 By law, Chinese app stores are held liable for any inappropriate or illegal content and activity that takes place in the apps they are hosting.
 So they will be extra-vigilant in ensuring that your apps meet these requirements, and it will be up to their individual interpretations whether or not they will accept your app as-is, or request modifications.

 No two app stores may interpret the law the same, so do not be surprised if your app is accepted by one but rejected by another.
 The key to handling the app approval process is patience.
-If you have an experienced, trusted partner like AppInChina helping you through, your experience will be more smooth and painless.
+If you have an experienced, trusted partner like AppInChina helping you through, your experience will be smoother and painless.

 Keep in mind that Chinese law is sometimes vague and open to interpretation.
 It can also change quickly, and prior content is usually required to adapt quickly to the new regulations, without being “grandfathered” in.